 – a sandy shore.

-For many the perfect holiday combination is to safari for a week and then to relax on the beach for a week.
+It's the perfect holiday combination - safari, then beach.
 Or is it beach first and then safari?
-With little time change, and the epitome of bare foot beach lodges, Africa is a great place to soak up some sun be it in combination with a safari or simply as a beach escape in its own right.
+With very little time change and the epitome of barefoot beach lodges, Africa is a great place to soak up some sun be it in combination with a safari or simply as a beach escape in its own right.
 Who could resist a week in Mauritius, or on the sandy beaches of Zanzibar?
-How about island hopping by dhow in Mozambique or seeing the whale sharks of Mafia Island Tanzania?
+How about island hopping by dhow in Mozambique or seeing the whale sharks of Mafia Island in Tanzania?

-Humpback whales and large schools of bottlenose dolphins can be seen between July and September and whale sharks are often spotted between February and March on the outer reef of the south coast.
+Kenya: Humpback whales and large schools of bottlenose dolphins can be seen between July and September and whale sharks are often spotted between February and March on the outer reef of the south coast.
 The East African Whale Shark Trust is located on Diani Beach along with a turtle conservation project.
 For perfect palm tree backed beaches and wonderful beach houses it has to be Diani - seven miles of it.
 Watamu, Lamu, Mombasa, Msambweni, Malindi and Kilifi are some of the other beach resorts on the Kenyan coast.

-Lake Malawi offers stunning beaches and we have some real gems to stay at including Kaya Mawa, Pumalani and Nkwichi.
+Malawi: Lake Malawi offers stunning beaches and we have some real gems to stay at including Kaya Mawa, Pumulani and Nkwichi.
 You can kayak the calm lake waters, snorkel, enjoy a range of watersports and warm hospitality.
 Pairs perfectly with a safari in Zambia or in Malawi itself.